CDW Insurance Explained

-Depending on the insurance policy there will often be some items excluded from the CDW cover such as loss of keys, and damage to tyres, glass and to the interior of the vehicle.
+Depending on the insurance policy there will usually be items excluded from the basic CDW cover such as loss of keys, and damage to the tyres, glass, undercarriage and to the interior of the vehicle.
 This is standard with most rental companies.

 What is "Theft Waiver"?

 There is usually an excess liability in the event of theft of the rental vehicle, and insurance which waivers the hirer's liability for this excess may be referred to as Theft Waiver.
 However in practice, most CDW insurance excess policies also cover the excess liability in the event of theft of the rental vehicle (but not theft of contents from the vehicle).